DiegoHermosa/PTBusArrivalStatus-Final/README.md

 - For every bus a 15 minutes was defined to visit each stop of the assigtned route.
 - For every stop a record is stored containing all the data when a Bus arrived and left each stop.

-For the scope of this capstone, I extracted the bus arrival to stop data filtering a single Stop and a date range of 3 months(April-2024 to June-2024).
+For the scope of this capstone project, I extracted the Bus Arrival to Stop historical data filtering a single Stop and for a date range of 3 months(April-2024 to June-2024).

 The data can be found in this link: